chronos-tachyon/roxy/configuration.md

 * `user.md5sum` controls the "Digest: md5=" header; format is 32 lowercase hex digits
 * `user.sha1sum` controls the "Digest: sha1=" header; format is 40 lowercase hex digits
 * `user.sha256sum` controls the "Digest: sha-256=" header; format is 64 lowercase hex digits
-* `user.etag` controls the "ETag" header directly; if omitted, defaults to a function of the strongest available digest
+* `user.etag` controls the "ETag" header directly; format is described in [RFC 7232](https://tools.ietf.org/html/rfc7232#section-2.3) but is typically a double-quoted string that is guaranteed to change whenever the file's content changes; if omitted, defaults to a function of the strongest available digest

 You can set the xattrs on a file using the [setfattr](https://man7.org/linux/man-pages/man1/setfattr.1.html) command.